ITRS-Group/cordial/tools/geneos/README.md

 The remote connections over SSH mean there are limitations to the features available on remote servers:

 1. Control over instance processes is done via shell commands and little error checking is done, so it is possible to cause damage and/or processes not to to start or stop as expected.
-Contributions of fixes are welcomed.

 2. All actions are taken as the user given in the SSH URL (which should NEVER be `root`) and so instances that are meant to run as other users cannot be controlled.
 Files and directories may not be available if the user does not have suitable permissions.